Computiful/Computiful/README.md

 Create Directly Perfect Solution With A New Visual Platform For User Interface, Design Interactive And 3D Realities.
 A General Interactive Visual Creation Intelligence And Abstract Geometry Recognition As A Complete Solution Layer For Game, Movie, Car And Fly.

-Universal Digital Security Without Default Operational Weakness, Prevent A Digital Business In Front Of Every Attacker Include As Logical Security Layer At Application, Data, System And Identity.
+Universal Digital Security Without Default Operational Weakness, Prevent A Digital Business In Front Of Every Attacker Include As Logical Security Layer At Application, Data, System, Landscape And Identity.

 Advanced Artificial Intelligence At A New Digital Level.